v-gajjar/minesweeper-docs/src/content/docs/reference/coding-standards.md

 ---
-title: How to Play
+title: Coding Standards
-description: Learn the rules of Minesweeper and how to play the game effectively.
+description: Coding conventions for the Minesweeper codebase to ensure clarity, consistency, and maintainability.
 ---

 # Coding Standards